larsvoland3/pdsnd_github/README.md

 bikeshare project

 ### Description
-Educational project to learn to analyse a example datbase with help of python
+Educational project to learn to analyse an example database with help of python

 ### Files used
 bikeshare.py